benjaoming/django-modeltranslation-wagtail/README.rst

 Actually, you might not want to use this!
 Consider carefully to use `wagtail-modeltranslation <https://github.com/infoportugal/wagtail-modeltranslation/>`__ as it has substantially improved by not hard-copying ``django-modeltranslation`` anymore.
-They are still pretty bad at responding to external contributions, though.

 If you need to have 1:1 translation for Pages or Snippets in Wagtail, you could use django-modeltranslation.